luaman/sauer-cvs/readme_player_mapper.txt

 mapper/player there is already a lot of fun to be had.

 The Sauerbraten player/mapper directory is the nested "sauerbraten" directory.
-It has a similar structure to the cube distribution, with lots of stuff stripped out.
+It has a similar structure to the cube distribution.
 Everything outside this directory is programmer only.

 run sauerbraten.bat

 E - to get into edit mode, as in Cube.
+Read the "docs" folder for more in-depth help.
+The in-game editing help menu is useful too.

 look around to see a square appear on walls around you (doesn't always work correctly yet): any editing actions are based on this cursor, you don't